 140mm Fan

 Drive and PSU Brackets

-In addition to the universal brackets, there are 2 dedicated brackets included, the PSU bracket which supports SFX/SFX-L, and the Drive bracket which can accommodate $3 \times 3.5$ " or $6 \times 2.5$ " drives and of course a mix of both (each 3.5" drives occupies the equivalent space of $2 \times 2.5$ " drives).
+In addition to the universal brackets, there are 2 dedicated brackets included, the PSU bracket which supports SFX/SFX-L, and the Drive bracket which can accommodate 3 x 3.5" or 6 x 2.5" drives and of course a mix of both (each 3.5" drives occupies the equivalent space of 2 x 2.5" drives).
 These additional brackets come fitted to the horizontal universal brackets using pre-defined mounting holes, but they can, of course, be re-arrange or mounted anywhere along the bracket and even fitted to the vertical bracket if needed.
 They can also be used in combination to mount an ATX PSU using the ATX slots and 3 screws (the 4th hole will not be required) but this is at the expense of drives and maximum expansion card length as it will occupy additional space.

-Fit the PSU and Drive Brackets

-Fit the PSU and drives to the brackets then install the completed assembly back into the case.
-Note that we recommend using a modular power supply as this will help with cable management in the confined space.
-Custom cables are also a great idea if possible to further improve the cable routing and airflow.
+Fit the PSU and Drive Brackets Fit the PSU and drives to the brackets then install the assembly back into the case.
+We recommend using a modular power supply as this will help with cable management in the confined space.
+If possible, custom cables should also be considered to further improve routing and airflow.
 Don't forget to connect the IEC plug to the PSU and turn it on before you fit the assembly into the case as you will not have access to the socket or switch ones it has been fitted.

-Now is also a great time to tidy up the cables in preparation for fitting an expansion card and the final step of fitting vertical bracket hardware.
+Now is also a great time to tidy up the cables in preparation for installing a PCI card and the final step of fitting any vertical brackets and hardware mounted to them.
 Note that the PSU and Drive brackets have some cable tie points to assist with cable management.
 If the IEC plug conflicts with the cable tie points on the bracket, simply rotate the bracket 180 degrees.

 When fitting the brackets, there is no need to work against gravity, simply lay the case on its side or even upside down, to make the installation easier.
 Make sure to secure the screws on both sides of the brackets.
 The power switch / LED cable and USB cable can also be connected to the motherboard at this time, see diagram on next page for wiring details.